HannyOM/my-flask-todo-app/README.md

    `.\virtual_env\Scripts\activate`

-4. After activating your virtual environment, from the terminal, run the following:
+4. After activating your virtual environment, go to the terminal and run the following:

    `set FLASK_APP=app.py`